 Siamese Dream is at the top of the list.
-Fresh, accesible and contains hits.
-It is their second album, which according to urban legends, was mostly recorded by Billy Corgan alone with drummer Jimmy Chamberlin.
-The other band members, guitarist James Iha and bassist D´arcy Wretsky, they did not seem to be able to record as quickly as Corgan wanted.
-Also, their debut album, which is ranked second, was seemingly recorded the same way.
+With fresh and accessible, it includes many high-quality songs.
+It’s the band’s second album, which according to urban legends, was mostly recorded by Billy Corgan alone with drummer Jimmy Chamberlin.
+The other band members, guitarist James Iha and bassist D’arcy Wretsky, apparently were unable to record their parts as quickly as Corgan wanted.
+Their debut album Gish, which is ranked second, was seemingly recorded in the same way.

-Their third album, the ambitious Mellon Collie & The Infinite Sadness (1995) is a double album that ranks in the third place.
-Enormous, orchestral, it contains classics such as Bullet with butterfly wings, Zero, 1979 and Tonight Tonight that launched the Smashing Pumpkins into their peak of popularity and greatness.
+Their ambitious third release, Mellon Collie & The Infinite Sadness (1995) is a double album that ranks in third place.
+This piece of work sounds enormous and orchestral, it includes 28 tracks and has a total running time of over two hours.
+Some well-known classics that launched the Smashing Pumpkins into their peak of popularity are featured on this album, such as Bullet with butterfly wings, Zero, 1979, and Tonight Tonight.

 1998 was a year of changes for the Smashing Pumpkins.
-Without their magical drummer Jimmy chamberlin, who is responsible for a dramatic dynamic shift in their sound, they recorded Adore, an album that was more electronic and less of a rocker.
-It features Soundgarden´s and Pearl Jam´s member Matt Cameron drumming on some tracks.
+Without their drummer Jimmy Chamberlin, who was responsible for a dramatic dynamic shift in their sound, the band recorded Adore.
+This album had a more electronic sound and did not feature prominent guitars and drums as their previous releases.
+Soundgarden’s and Pearl Jam’s member Matt Cameron, was recruited as a session drummer for some tracks.

-The second era of the Smashing Pumpkins is described as their less trascendent.
-Basically, any album that was not released by their classic line up.
-The fact that Oceania (2012) is a fair good album did not convince the critics or the fans.
-Many criticized that founding members James Iha, D´arcy Wretzky and Jimmy Chamberlin were not in the band.
-Basically, it was Billy Corgan with other people as the Smashing Pumpkins.
-Those were the years were Corgan had embarqued in another ambitious project colled Teargarden by Kaleidoscope, which consisted in releasing separate songs.
-In fact, Oceania was a departure in that scheme of things, but remained as part of the project.
+From this era, their album Oceania (2012) is the one that ranks the highest.
+It is in fact a fair good album, but it was not appealing to critics or fans.
+Many criticized that founding members James Iha, D’arcy Wretzky, and Jimmy Chamberlin were not part of the band at this time.
+Basically, it was Billy Corgan with other people playing as Smashing Pumpkins.
+Also, during this time Corgan had embarked on yet another ambitious project called Teargarden by Kaleidoscope, which consisted in releasing separate songs.
+Oceania was a departure in that scheme of things, as it is an LP, but remained as part of the project.

 Oceania features Nicole Fiorentino on bass and Mike Byrne on drums.
 Both of them did a great job and this is the only SP record that they play in.
-Guitarist Jeff Shroeder has been in the Smashing Pumpkins since 2007.
+On his side, guitarist Jeff Shroeder has been in the Smashing Pumpkins since 2007.

 The worst Smashing Pumpkins album is, in my humble opinion, Monuments to an Elegy.
-It has no big songs, almost as if all of the tracks included were just fillers.
-I usually blame this on the session drummer in charge here, Tommy Lee (from Mötley Crüe), who has no dynamic or skills to match any of the previous band´s drummers.
+It has no big songs as if all of the tracks included were just fillers.
+I usually blame this on the session drummer in charge here, Tommy Lee (from Mötley Crüe), who has no dynamics or skills to match any of the former band’s drummers.

-At the bottom of this ranking we find one of their last releases, Shiny and oh So Bright Vol 1: No Past, No Future, No Sun, (2018) along with Machina/The Machines of God and Zeitgeist (2007).
-I sincerely believe that they deserve better.
-Sure, Shiny and Oh So Bright was not spectacular, but I did enjoy it.
-Machina is one of their best in my opinion and with time I have come to appreciate Zeitgeist as a big sounding loud album.
+At the bottom of this ranking, we find other releases from The Smashing Pumpkins during their 2000s era.
+These include Shiny and oh So Bright Vol 1: No Past, No Future, No Sun, (2018), Machina/The Machines of God, and Zeitgeist (2007).
+I sincerely believe that these albums deserve better.
+Sure, Shiny and Oh So Bright is not a spectacular album, but it is an enjoyable one at least.
+As said above, Machina is one of their best in my opinion, and with time I have come to appreciate a bit more Zeitgeist‘s loud and aggressive sound.